Immersion Education Information

 Many parents initially worry that immersion will have a negative effect on their child’s development of language skills in English.
 However, as mentioned above, research actually shows that immersion education benefits English language development.
 We should note that while students’ initial instruction is all in another language (Spanish for us) their English development may lag temporarily in reading, word knowledge, and spelling.
 However, after a year or two of instruction in English, this difference disappears.
 To reiterate, this lag is temporary and to be expected.
 Parents of immersion students commit to continue to support their child’s development in English at home during this time by reading to them every day in English and involving them in activities that complement their classroom learning.

-Eagle Heights Spanish Immersion is a public K-6 elementary school.
+Eagle Heights Spanish Immersion is a public K-5 elementary school.
 At Eagle Heights Spanish Immersion, we have created an immersion education program designed to bring children to high levels of proficiency in Spanish.
 As research on immersion shows, more time spent learning the new language (Spanish, in our case) leads to greater proficiency.
 At Eagle Heights children in kindergarten through second grades spend 90% of their day learning in Spanish.
 The remaining 10% of their day is in English during their classes of Art, Music, and Physical Education.
 Beginning in third grade, we add formal English instruction for one period per day during English Language Arts.
-In fifth and sixth grades students spend nearly half their time learning in English.
+In fifth grade students spend nearly half their time learning in English.

 Most immersion students gain fluency and confidence in listening and reading after two to three years.
 Proficiency in writing and speaking at an academic level takes much longer, five to seven years.
 This is why families need to commit to immersion long-term.